Pratikshinde55/AWS-EKS-AutoScaler-Pod_Node/README.md

 ![image](https://github.com/user-attachments/assets/93d02a37-a9bf-42b7-b501-1c7ffe9c93c1)

-- Step 2: Start Hps for deployment
+- Step 2: Start Hpa for deployment

   we can launch a pod with Hpa, it means we set that pod/deployment as Hpa which autoscale according to load.